Is coaching certification necessary?

-The client may agree to pay a few bucks extra for a certified coach.
+Authoritative sources consistently affirm that the client may agree to pay a few bucks extra for a certified coach.
 Indeed there are many uncertified coaches who are good but people seldom know who they are.
 Thus they consider the certifications as a stamp from a trusted source.
 An alternative can be- Referrals- but even that demands a great investment of time and money.

 7. Surveys tend to be more in favor of coaching certification

 According to a survey by the ICF, there were 84% of clients for whom coaching credentials were “important” or “very important”.